-The Law, Societies and Justice Program offers students an opportunity to understand the complex roles of law in society.
+The Law, Societies and Justice Department offers students an opportunity to understand the complex roles of law in society.
 Law takes multiple forms and performs a wide array of important functions.
 At the same time, the work of law is shaped by numerous political, economic, social, cultural and geographic factors.
 Because of this, law “on the books” is not the same as law “in action.”
 Students in the LSJ major develop a deep appreciation for the complex dynamics that shape the translation of law “on the books” to law “in action.”

 The LSJ faculty are trained in many disciplines, including Political Science, Sociology, Anthropology and Geography.
 Because of this, the LSJ major is deeply interdisciplinary; students learn to view law from a range of perspectives.
 Part of this intellectual diversity stems from the faculty’s deep commitment to comparative analysis.
 The roles and forms of law differ across nations and regions.
 Students are consistently challenged to see how different contexts influence how law is constructed, enforced and understood.